Simca Aronde: Broadening the range

 After this the old Aronde body was restricted to a single model, the Simca Deluxe sept also known as the "Aronde Outremer" since it was intended for sale overseas, chiefly in Algeria, at that time blighted by an increasingly bitter war for independence.

 Engines

 A new engine, the Rush 1290 cc unit, with the same cylinder dimensions as before, but now incorporating a five-bearing crankshaft, was fitted to the Arondes beginning from October 1960.
-A wide range of power outputs for the new engine was offered according to model, ranging initially from 48 hp to 57 hp.
+A wide range of power outputs for the new engine was offered according to model, ranging initially from 48 PS to 57 PS.
 During this period higher octane fuels were becoming the norm at filling stations across France, and some of the changed power outputs correlated with changed compression ratios.
-The situation is further complicated by changes to the basis for computing power output in France (and elsewhere in Europe) at the end of the 1950s.
+The situation is further complicated by the introduction of changes to the basis for computing power output in France (and elsewhere in Europe) at the end of the 1950s.

-A 70 hp version of the engine, called Rush Super M, debuted in September 1961 in two models - the Montlhéry Spéciale saloon and Monaco Spéciale hardtop coupé.
+A 70 PS version of the engine, called Rush Super M, debuted in September 1961 in two models - the Montlhéry Spéciale saloon and Monaco Spéciale hardtop coupé.